ual/dataquick/ucb_documentation/indicators.md

 #### Output

 • Indicators are saved as CSV files with one row per census tract
-• File names should  include the date produced as a versioning mechanism
+• File names include the date produced as a versioning mechanism
 • Census tract identifier is the GeoID, which is a concatenation of state, county, and tract id's (census tract id's are not unique between counties)
-• For aggregate statistics like medians, it's helpful to include a separate field with the count of applicable records from each census tract

 **Master copy of output files:**
 https://github.com/ual/dataquick/tree/master/indicator_output